Kauto Star: Death

 On 24 June 2015, Kauto Star was seriously injured when falling in his paddock.
 After receiving intensive medical treatment over the weekend at the Valley Equine Hospital, the multiple injuries proved too severe and on Monday 29 June, 3 pm BST the horse was humanely euthanized, veterinary assistant Hattie Lawrence reporting "Three bones appear to have been fractured...
 There also appears to have been a fracture to the spine at the base of the neck...
 This ultimately was the most significant injury as it produced the paralysis that made it impossible for him to stand".
 The news of his death only broke a day later and tributes were sent from racing bodies like The Jockey Club, "Deeply saddened to hear the news about Kauto Star, so many amazing memories of a true champion and incredible athlete", and personalities like AP McCoy, "Sad news about KAUTO STAR the most complete chaser of the modern-era RIP".

 Full Race Record

 Assessment

 Timeform rate Kauto Star as the joint-fourth best steeplechase horse in their history.
 His rating of 191 is equal to Mill House and surpassed only by Arkle on 212, Flyingbolt on 210 and Sprinter Sacre on 192.
 He was officially rated the best steeplechase horse of the 2006/07, 2007/08, 2009/10 and 2011/12 seasons.
 He also achieved the highest Racing Post rating ever awarded (192).

+Popular culture

+Author Jilly Cooper met Kauto Star as part of research for her 2010 novel Jump!